puzinanata/VyOS_docs/README.md

 Install virt-manager according to instruction by link: https://gist.github.com/davesilva/da709c6f6862d5e43ae9a86278f79188

-In topic "Available builds" you should choose the latest build, Copy Link Address ( in menu by right click of mouse) and insert link to terminal bash with code below:
+Go to link https://vyos.net/get/nightly-builds/ and in topic "Available builds" you should choose the latest build, Copy Link Address ( in menu by right click of mouse) and insert link to terminal bash with code below:

 ```bash
 # change directory